pytools4dart/pytools4dart/README.md

 ## Acknowledgments

-The development was partially supported by CNES TOSCA program for Hypertropik project, and french ANR JC program for BioCop project.
+The development was partially supported by CNES TOSCA program for projects HYPERTROPIK and LEAF-EXPEVAL, and french ANR JC program for BioCop project.

 We thank our colleagues from DART development team at CESBIO